apache/sis-site/source/faq.md

 * Or ask explicitely Apache SIS to parse the WKT using the ESRI or GDAL conventions, by specifying the `Convention.​WKT1_COMMON_UNITS` enumeration value to `WKTFormat` in the `org.​apache.​sis.​io.​wkt` package.

-Note that the GeoPackage standard explicitely requires {{< abbr title="Open Geospatial Consortium" text="OGC" >}} 01-009 compliant WKT and the new WKT 2 standard also follows the {{< abbr title="Open Geospatial Consortium" text="OGC" >}} 01-009 interpretation.
+Note that the GeoPackage standard explicitely requires {{% OGC %}} 01-009 compliant WKT and the new WKT 2 standard also follows the {{% OGC %}} 01-009 interpretation.
 The default Apache SIS behavior is consistent with those two standards.

 ### I verified all the above and still have an error of about one kilometer.    {#BursaWolf}

 Coordinate Reference Systems (CRS) approximate the Earth’s shape by an ellipsoid.
 Different ellipsoids (actually different _datum_) are used in different countries of the world and at different time in history.
-When transforming coordinates between two {{< abbr title="Coordinate Reference System" text="CRS" >}} using the same datum, no Bursa-Wolf parameters are needed.
+When transforming coordinates between two {{% CRS %}} using the same datum, no Bursa-Wolf parameters are needed.
 But when the transformation involves a change of datum, the referencing module needs some information about how to perform that datum shift.

 There is many way to specify how to perform a datum shift, and most of them are only approximation.